themaximalist/llm.js/README.md

 await LLM("the color of the sky is", { model: "llama3.2:3b" });
 ```

+All features work the same whether local or remote, with automatic token and cost tracking.
 Being able to quickly switch between LLMs prevents you from getting locked in.

 ## Parsers